-The most frequently reported type of INCORRECT ACTION was Other incorrect action, comprising 26.2% (3,908 / 14,923) of the INCORRECT ACTIONS reported.
-A review of free text descriptions of Other incorrect action found that approximately one-quarter of the 3,908 Other incorrect action scould have been reported in a different substantive response category such as Incorrect dose.
+The most frequently reported type of INCORRECT ACTION was Other incorrect action, comprising 32.8% (15,655 / 47,672) of the INCORRECT ACTIONS reported.
+A review of free text descriptions of Other incorrect action found that approximately one-quarter of the 15,655 Other incorrect actions could have been reported in a different substantive response category such as Incorrect dose.
 Apparent misclassification of incorrect actions into the Other category could be the result of issues introduced when data are mapped using the CFER-H from a different reporting format.

-The second most frequent type of INCORRECT ACTION was Incorrect dose (3,861 / 14,923; 25.9%), followed by Incorrect medication or substance (2,212 / 14,923; 14.8%).
+The second most frequent type of INCORRECT ACTION was Incorrect dose (12,168/47,672; 25.5%), followed by Incorrect medication or substance (5,497/47,672; 11.5%).

-Medication or substance known to be an allergen to patient and Medication or substance known to be contraindicated for patient were each identified in 0.8% of INCORRECT ACTIONS (122 / 14,923 and 114 / 14,923, respectively).
-The least frequent incorrect action reported involved Expired or deteriorated medication or substance (55 / 14,923; 0.4%).
+One of the least frequent incorrect action reported was Expired or deteriorated medication or substance (308/47,672; 0.6%), followed by Medication or substance known to be an allergen to patient and Medication or substance known to be contraindicated for patient which were each identified in 0.4% of INCORRECT ACTIONS (169/47,672 and 172/47,672, respectively).